ANNOUNCEMENT 31 Dec 2016

 In December 2016, the Chinese government published a catalogue of goods classified as 'dual-use'.

-This indicates said goods are considered by the Chinese government to be usable for both civilian and military purposes, requiring a special license for import or export.
+This indicates said goods are considered by the Chinese government to be usable for both civilian and military purposes, requiring a special licence for import or export.

-This iteration of the catalogue saw 28 items removed from the list of imports requiring a license.
+This iteration of the catalogue saw 28 items removed from the list of imports requiring a licence.

-In addition to the above, the 2017 version of the dual-use goods catalogue released by the Chinese Ministry of Commerce contained 31 new items on the list of imported goods requiring a license.
+In addition to the above, the 2017 version of the dual-use goods catalogue released by the Chinese Ministry of Commerce contained 31 new items on the list of imported goods requiring a licence.

-The 2017 iteration of the relevant catalogue released by the Chinese Ministry of Commerce also shows which exported goods require a specific license, due to their 'dual-use' classification, that is, being considered able to be used for both civilian and military purposes.
+The 2017 iteration of the relevant catalogue released by the Chinese Ministry of Commerce also shows which exported goods require a specific licence, due to their 'dual-use' classification, that is, being considered able to be used for both civilian and military purposes.

 This year saw 31 items removed from this list of exports.